qingstor/qingstor-sdk-objective-c/docs/installation.md

 ## Requirement

-To use the QingStor SDK for C and C++, you need:
+To use the QingStor SDK for Objective C, you need:

 * Visual Studio 2013 or later
 * OR GNU Compiler Collection (GCC) 4.1.2 or later